-Hyundai recently unveiled a new generation of its Elantra compact sedan (see below), with the car's local debut set to take place next month at the 2015 Los Angeles Auto Show.
-Like the current Elantra, this new one will eventually spawn an Elantra GT hatchback variant, a prototype for which has just been spotted testing in Europe.
+Hyundai unveiled a new generation of its Elantra compact sedan (shown below) at the 2015 Los Angeles Auto Show.
+And like the previous Elantra, this new one will eventually spawn an Elantra GT hatchback variant, a prototype for which has just been spotted testing in Europe.
 In other markets, the vehicle is likely to retain the i30 badge currently in use.

-While the new Elantra reaches showrooms next year, as a 2017 model, it’s thought the hatchback variant’s arrival will be deferred until 2017 because the current hatch was just updated.
-This would likely see the new Elantra GT arrive as a 2018 model.
+While the new Elantra arrived in showrooms this year, as a 2017 model, it’s thought the Elantra GT hatchback’s arrival will be deferred until 2017 because the outgoing model was just updated.
+It means the new hatch will likely arrive as a 2018 model.

 From the spy shots, we can see that the new Elantra GT is adopting a look that resembles the lines on the upmarket Genesis G90.
 Noticeably, a large hexagonal grille is paired with slim and sporty headlights, while clean and refined surfaces add a touch of elegance.

 2017 Hyundai Elantra, 2015 Los Angeles Auto Show

 The new Elantra GT is designed to fit various 4-cylinder powertrains including diesel units.
 In the United States, powertrain offerings should match those offered in the new Elantra sedan.
 This would mean options of a 2.0-liter 4-cylinder delivering 147 horsepower and 132 pound-feet of torque and a turbocharged 1.4-liter 4-cylinder with 128 hp and 156 lb-ft on tap.

 There could be some new performance variants, too.
 The regular Elantra is destined to receive a 201-hp Sport model later this year.
 And Hyundai has confirmed that the new Elantra GT will form the basis of the automaker's first model from the N performance division.
 It's not clear if this N model will make it to the U.S., though.